medha-paul/Hack4Nature/README.md

 # Hack4Nature
 Team name: Little Angels
 Project Title: "Integrating Dynamic Modeling with Physics Informed Neural Network for Biomass prediction in Waste Water Treatment Plant"
+Background: Biomass formation and its proper management is critical for the output of the waste water treatment plant.
+The right biomass concentration is the key as excess concentration can lead to generate more waste and thereby increasing the pollution as well as opearational cost of the plant.
+\textbf{Novelty:}

 $$
 \frac{dS}{dt} = -\frac{1}{Y} \cdot \frac{\mu(t) S}{K_s + S} \cdot X